0x4b6169/OpenEyes/README.md

 # OpenPlaya

+__Please note that all code currently is functional for MacOS and currently exists in src/main.c.
+The GitHub user also was messed up due to a bug that I found in GitHub's email logic..__

 ### About
 A place where you can't phish.
 This tool is a PoC to capture the screen for further processing.
 At this point, the tool is only capable of recording the screen with FFMpeg and displaying the recording in a window managed by SDL2.